-Participation 10% Midterm Exam: March 28 A = 90-100
+Participation 10% Midterm Exam: November 9 A = 90-100

-Homework Average 30% Final Presentations: May 16 B = 80-89
+Homework Average 30% Final Presentations: December 14 B = 80-89

 Midterm Exam 30% C = 70-79

 Research Project 30% D = 60-69

-Total 100% F = 0-59
+Total 100% F = 0.59

-The final project presentations will occur during the final exam time on Thursday, May 16th from 10:30am-12:30pm.
+The final project presentations will occur during the final exam time.
 Keep this date in mind when making travel plans for the end of the term.

 Midterm Exam: The exam will take place in our lecture classroom, on the date above.
 No makeup exams will be given.
 If you miss the exam for a university approved reason (illness, etc), your grade will be replaced with your grade on the final project.
-However, you must notify me via email on the day of the missed exam, and provide sufficient documentation (doctor's note, etc).
+However, you must notify me via email by the day of the missed exam, and provide sufficient documentation (doctor's note, etc).
 Otherwise, you will receive a 0.
 Any questions regarding grading/scoring must be done within one week of returning the exam, and cannot be done the day the exam is returned.